About This Course

 In the last 130 years, the world has warmed by approximately 0.85°C. Each of the last 3 decades has been successively warmer than any preceding decade since.
 Over the last 50 years, human activities – particularly the burning of fossil fuels – have released sufficient quantities of carbon dioxide and other greenhouse gases to trap additional heat in the lower atmosphere and affect the global climate.
 Sea levels are rising, glaciers are melting and precipitation patterns are changing.
 Extreme weather events are becoming more intense and frequent.

 A changing climate impacts our health and wellbeing.
-Widespread scientific consensus exists that the world’s climate is changing.
-Some changes that could negatively affect health include more variable weather patterns, heat waves, heavy precipitation events, flooding, droughts, more intense storms, sea level rise, and air pollution.
+Widespread scientific consensus indicates that the world’s climate is changing.
+Some changes that could negatively affect health include more variable weather patterns, heat waves, flooding, droughts, intense storms, sea level rising, and air pollution.
 Climate change affects the social and environmental determinants of health – clean air, safe drinking water, sufficient food and secure shelter.
 Measuring the health effects from climate change can only be very approximate.
 Nevertheless, taking into account only a subset of the possible health impacts, and assuming continued economic growth and health progress, concluded that climate change is expected to cause approximately 250,000 additional deaths per year between 2030 and 2050; 38,000 due to heat exposure in elderly people, 48,000 due to diarrhea, 60,000 due to malaria, and 95,000 due to childhood undernutrition.